core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Attack Prevention in Group Mode {#sssec-cross-group-injection-group-mode}

-When a Group OSCORE message is protected with the group mode, the counter signature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).
+When a Group OSCORE message is protected with the group mode, the countersignature is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).

 That is, other than over the ciphertext, the countersignature is computed over: the ID Context (Gid) and the Partial IV, which are always present in group requests; as well as the Sender ID of the message originator, which is always present in group requests as well as in responses to requests protected in group mode.